 - Lymphoedema specialist

 For further information, read our blog ‘taking the mystery out of healthcare practitioner roles.

 Your local clinician will provide the day-to-day care, or you may do this yourself, or a relative may help.
 However, the specialist will have oversight of your treatment and progress and will review you either face to face at an appointment or perhaps by viewing photographs you or your local clinician share with them.

 Referrals are usually made by your GP practice, but some services accept patient referrals.

-Patients with diabetic foot ulcers must be referred to a specialist diabetic foot clinic.
-Any foot ulcers should be assessed by a podiatrist.
+Patients with diabetes/diabetic foot ulcers must be referred to a specialist clinic.
+Any foot ulcers should be assessed by a Podiatrist.

 Patients with leg oedema which is not resolving should be referred to a lymphoedema specialist service.